-The Government has made some temporary law changes to give commercial tenants and landlords more time to get through this difficult situation.
-You should also talk to your lawyers and real estate professionals to discuss what the current situation means for you, what the law changes may mean and what to do next.
+The Government has made some temporary law changes and announced further changes to give commercial tenants and landlords a better chance to get through this difficult situation and help ensure that the parties will share the financial pain of the COVID-19 pandemic.
+You should talk to your lawyers and real estate professionals to discuss what the current situation means for you, what the law changes may mean and what to do next.

-What are the law changes to support commercial landlords, tenants, lenders and borrowers?
+What are the law changes that have already been made to support commercial landlords, tenants, lenders and borrowers?

 On 16 May 2020, a temporary law change was made giving commercial tenants more time to catch up on overdue rent before a landlord can take steps to evict them.

 Normally, the law says that a commercial landlord must give a tenant at least 10 working days’ notice before cancelling a lease because of overdue rent.